ukautz/clif/README.md

 Getting started
 ---------------

-One the one side, CLIF's *builder*-like API can be easily used for rapid development of small, single purpose tools.
+On the one side, CLIF's *builder*-like API can be easily used for rapid development of small, single purpose tools.
 On the other side, CLIF is designed with complex console applications in mind.

 Commands
 --------